Zyta Gilowska: Career

 From 1972 to 1985, Gilowska was a research assistant at Maria Curie-Sklodowska University and later at the same institute, become an associate professor from 1995 to 1999.
 In 2001, she became full professor at the Catholic University of Lublin.
 From 1994 to 1996, she was a member of the liberal party, Freedom Union (Unia Wolności).
 She was the former vice chairman of the Civic Platform (Platforma Obywatelska) party; however, she left the party on 21 May 2005 in protest over accusations by party colleagues of wrongdoing.
 From 2001 to 2005, she was a Sejm (the lower chamber of the Polish Parliament) deputy.

-From 7 January to 23 June 2006, she was deputy prime minister and finance minister in the Law and Justice government under Kazimierz Marcinkiewicz.
+From 7 January to 23 June 2006, she was the deputy prime minister and finance minister in the Law and Justice government under Kazimierz Marcinkiewicz.
 She was dismissed due to allegations about her communist-era collaboration.
 Paweł Wojciechowski replaced her as finance minister.

 From 22 September 2006 to 16 November 2007, she again was deputy prime minister and finance minister.
 In October 2006, Gilowska was made the head of Poland's financial supervisory authority and the European Investment Bank governor of Poland.

+She resigned from parliament in 2008 due to health issues, and largely withdrew from political activity.
+Between February 2010 and October 2013, she was a member of the Monetary Policy Council, and in October 2015, President Andrzej Duda appointed her to the National Development Council.

+Personal life

+She was married to Andrzej Gilowski, with whom she had a son, Paweł.
+A lifetime heavy smoker, she battled heart failure since her youth, dying of the disease on 5 April 2016, aged 66, in Świdnik.